 However, that doesn’t mean that bodyweight training is always the best option or the best training method for the accomplishment of your goals.

-With this post I am going to give you an overview about the advantages and disadvantages of bodyweight training so that you can see if calisthenics is actually the method that is going to help you reach your goals in the fastest way possible.
+With this post, I am going to give you an overview of the advantages and disadvantages of bodyweight training so that you can see if calisthenics is actually the method that is going to help you reach your goals in the fastest way possible.

 The Advantages Of Bodyweight Training

-In this section, I am going to make a quick list about the benefits of bodyweight training.
-This is not a definite list and, of course, more benefits exist.
+In this section, I am going to make a quick list of the benefits of bodyweight training.
+This is not a definitive list and, of course, more benefits exist.
 Also, the benefits are sorted randomly and not in terms of importance.

 Advantage #1: No Need For A Big Starting Investment